-*Per credit hour rates do not include the following fees: mandatory, technology, housing, program, course, parking passes, or textbooks.
-Refer to the complete list of 2018-2019 rates approved by the UCM Board of Governors for additional rates charged per credit hour or course.
+*Per credit hour rates do not include the following fees: mandatory, technology, testing, program, or course.
+Refer to the complete list of 2019-2020 rates approved by the UCM Board of Governors.
+Additional Course/Program Fees per credit hour or course may be applicable.

 We’ll help you explore how to finance your education, including applying for financial aid and understanding grants and other types of available aid.

-No matter if you're a future freshman, a transfer student or a current student, you may be eligible to receive UCM scholarships by completing a single application and automatically be considered for the Choose Red Grant when you apply.
+No matter if you're a future freshman, a transfer student or a current student, you may be eligible to receive UCM scholarships by completing a single application and automatically be considered for the UCM Bound Out-of-State Scholarship when you apply.